kt4ngw/PAT/README.md

 - github will update the coding record first, other blogs (such as personal, CSDN, etc.) will lag.
 - If there is anything inappropriate, please correct me by email!
+- There are two levels of PAT, Basic Level and Advanced Level。

 ## 🚩Basic Level